 In the East, traditional arts and disciplines are passed on through a discipleship system.
 Nora has spent the entirety of her medical education beginning in 2004 focused on the ancient art of herbal medicine under the Tian-Zeng Lineage which is distinguished for its intricate pulse diagnosis.
 The herbal medicine formulations are highly sophisticated, efficacious and have a history of safe, continuous use for nearly two millennia with a proper diagnosis by a highly trained practitioner.

-Nora is a lifelong student of Master Zhongxian Wu where his teachings include Daoist internal cultivation practices, Zhao Bao He style Taiji Quan, and Dai Family Xinyi.
-She has a special interest in Eastern esoteric arts and has completed certificates in the study of Four Pillars of Destiny (Chinese astrology), Feng Shui and Yijing divination.
+In 2004, Nora became a practitioner of Daoist internal cultivation practices in the Emei Shamanic lineage and Wudang Dragon Gate lineage, Zhao Bao He style Taiji Quan of Hidden Immortal lineage , and Dai Family Xinyi internal martial arts tradition.
+She has a special interest in Eastern esoteric arts and has extensively studied Four Pillars of Destiny (Chinese astrology), Feng Shui and Yijing divination.
 Her studies have taken her to live in Hong Kong and Taiwan, and she has taken several month long trips with her professors to study medicine and internal martial arts at sacred sites in China.